woossi0/suite/docs/usermanual/source/processing/scripting/processcreate.rst

           ]
         }

 #.
-Now we are ready to fill out the form.
+Fill out the form.
 Enter the above JSON in the box named :guilabel:`features`, making sure to select :guilabel:`TEXT` and :guilabel:`application/json` as the source format.

    .. figure:: img/processcreate_features.png